 Influenza immunity lies with the human body’s production of antibodies against the glycoproteins.

 2. Influenza B – This group also infects humans but causes less severe symptoms and complications.
-There are two antigen lineages belonging in this group, namely:
+Two antigen lineages are belonging in this group, namely:

 No other subtypes exist for Type B Influenza virus.